9tong/RL_exercises/policy gradient/Policy Gradients ( policy optimization).md

 >[!Tip]
 >The log-likelihood trick simplifies gradient computation by converting the derivative of a probability into the product of the probability and the derivative of its log.
 This is particularly useful in reinforcement learning, as it allows us to express gradients in terms of expectations, which can be estimated using sampled trajectories.
 >
->where $N$ is the number of sampled trajectories $\tau_i$.
-From calculus, the derivative of the natural logarithm is:
+>From calculus, the derivative of the natural logarithm is:
 >
 >$$\frac{d}{dx} \log x = \frac{1}{x}$$
 >